Le cold brew: patience, eau froide et résultat surprenant Carrera Café

 What exactly is cold brew?

 Cold brew is often confused with iced coffee.
 They are two very different things.
-Iced coffee is hot coffee that is cooled down, often by pouring it over ice.
+Iced coffee is hot coffee that is cooled, often by pouring it over ice.
 Cold brew, on the other hand, is never heated.
-It is cold-extracted over a long period, through slow infusion in water at room temperature or in the refrigerator.
+It is extracted cold, over a long period, by slow infusion in water at room temperature or in the refrigerator.

-This process fundamentally changes the flavor profile of the coffee.
+This process fundamentally changes the coffee's flavor profile.
 Hot water extracts coffee compounds quickly and quite aggressively, producing acidity, bitterness, and intense notes.
-Cold water extracts more slowly, favoring natural sugars, chocolatey and fruity notes, and producing a naturally smoother, rounder result, with much less acidity.
+Cold water extracts more slowly, favoring natural sugars, chocolatey and fruity notes, and producing a naturally smoother, rounder result with much less acidity.

 The basic recipe: simplicity and patience

 The method is deliberately simple.
 You take coarsely ground coffee, mix it with cold water in an approximate ratio of 1:4 to 1:8 depending on the desired concentration, and let it steep for 12 to 24 hours.
-Then, you filter it to get the cold brew concentrate.
+Then, you filter to obtain the cold brew concentrate.

 This concentrate can be drunk as is, diluted with water or milk, poured over ice, or used as a base for more elaborate drinks.
-Its versatility makes it a very popular product in summer: you can prepare it the night before and have it in the refrigerator ready to serve the next morning.
+Its versatility makes it a very popular product in summer: you can prepare it the night before and have it ready in the fridge to serve the next morning.

-The beans matter a lot in this method.
+The coffee bean matters a lot in this method.
 An Ethiopian coffee with floral and fruity notes will produce a very different cold brew from a Brazilian coffee with chocolate and hazelnut notes.
 Both are excellent.
 They simply tell different stories.

 Why is cold brew so smooth?

-The natural sweetness of cold brew has a precise chemical explanation.
-Chlorogenic acids, responsible for much of the perceived acidity in hot coffee, are released much less easily at low temperatures.
-The cold extraction process favors other molecules, particularly those that give sweet and rounded perceptions.
+The natural smoothness of cold brew has a precise chemical explanation.
+Chlorogenic acids, responsible for much of the acidity perceived in hot coffee, are released much less easily at low temperatures.
+The cold extraction process favors other molecules, especially those that give sweet and rounded perceptions.

-The result: you can drink cold brew without added sugar and find it naturally pleasant.
-For many people who found coffee too acidic or too bitter, cold brew is a revelation.
-It's the same bean, the same fruit, but a radically different taste experience depending on the extraction process.
+Result: you can drink a cold brew without added sugar and find it naturally pleasant.
+For many people who found coffee too acidic or bitter, cold brew is a revelation.
+It’s the same bean, the same fruit, but a radically different taste experience depending on the extraction process.

 Cold brew, iced coffee, or nitro: the differences

 Classic iced coffee is the simplest: hot coffee poured over ice.
-It retains the acidity and bitterness of hot coffee, mitigated by the dilution of the ice.
-It's good, but it's not subtle.
+It retains the acidity and bitterness of hot coffee, softened by the ice dilution.
+It’s good, but not subtle.

-Cold brew is smoother, more concentrated, and can be stored for up to two weeks in the refrigerator without losing its qualities.
-It is a product of patience and planning.
+Cold brew is smoother, more concentrated, and can be kept up to two weeks in the fridge without losing its qualities.
+It’s a product of patience and planning.

-Nitro cold brew takes the experience even further: cold brew is infused with nitrogen under pressure, which gives it a creamy texture and a dense foam without the need to add milk.
-The mouthfeel is almost like a draft beer.
-It's spectacular and increasingly popular in specialty coffee shops.
+Nitro cold brew takes the experience even further: the cold brew is infused with nitrogen under pressure, giving it a creamy texture and dense foam without needing to add milk.
+The mouthfeel is almost like draft beer.
+It’s spectacular and increasingly popular in specialty cafés.

 Cold brew at Carrera Café

 Summer in Petit Champlain is hot.
-The cobblestones heat up, the terraces come alive, and you look for something refreshing that doesn't sacrifice quality.
-That's exactly where cold brew comes in.
+The cobblestones heat up, terraces come alive, and we look for something refreshing that doesn’t sacrifice quality.
+That’s exactly where cold brew stands out.

 At Carrera Café, cold brew is made with beans selected for their natural sweetness in cold extraction.
-Served over ice or neat, it's a summer break that deserves to be savored.
-Because good coffee, whether hot or cold, is to be enjoyed.
-Never in a hurry.
+Served on ice or plain, it’s a summer break worth taking your time for.
+Because a good coffee, whether hot or cold, is meant to be savored.
+Never rushed.

 Find us in Petit Champlain, in the heart of Old Quebec.